mozilla/releases-comm-central/chat/protocols/matrix/lib/README.md

 ### Updating single file dependencies

-another-json, base-x, browser-request, bs58, content-type, and events all have a single file named for the package or named index.js.
+another-json, base-x, bs58, content-type, and events all have a single file named for the package or named index.js.
 This should get copied to the proper sub-directory.

+### Updating browser-request

+Follow the directions for updating single file dependencies, then modify the index.js file so that the `is_crossDomain` always returns `false`.

 ### Updating bluebird